How Teeth Whitening Works

-During your visit, we will have you make a custom teeth impression (mouthpiece) that you can keep for future teeth whitening session saving you time and money.
+During your visit here’s how teeth whitening works, we will have you make a custom teeth impression (mouthpiece) that you can keep for future teeth whitening session saving you time and money.
 If you lose your impression we will have to charge you $10 for replacements.
 The next step in the teeth whitening process, we will have you apply Vitamin E with a cotton swab on your gums (this protects them from sensitivity from the gel).
 Next, we’ll apply the peroxide solution to your impression and have you insert it.

 You will wear safety glasses to shield your eyes from the bright blue light.
-Sit back and relax for the next 20 minutes.
-Each session may get your teeth 2-3 shades brighter.
+Unwind and relax during the next 20 minutes and allow each session to work, these sessions may get your teeth 2-3 shades brighter.
 You can do these as often as you’d like and do multiple sessions back to back for maximum results.
 Although your teeth may get sensitive if you decide to do 2-3 sessions.
 After your treatment, you will rinse your mouth and impression, then examine the results, which will continue to brighten for 2-3 hours.
 The length of time the whitening lasts is based on each individual’s habits.
 If you smoke, drink coffee, wine, or eat dark sauces these will all affect your teeth.

 Preventing Stained Teeth